VegB/Text_Infilling/text_infilling/README.md

 ### Infilling Results

-An example for language models with anchor words on Grimm Tales.
+An example for language models with anchor words on Grimm Tales: